Unfocused?

 The Pocket Pivot Buy Point

-This is the original home of the pocket pivot buy point, a buy point observed by Dr. Chris Kacher when the sideways choppy markets of 2004-2005 were making base breakouts fail.
+This is the original home of the pocket pivot buy point, a buy point first observed, researched, then formalized by Dr. Chris Kacher when the sideways choppy markets of 2004-2005 were making base breakouts fail.
 But what does not kill you makes you stronger, and the pocket pivot concept was born.
 The pocket pivot concept is, in essence, a favorable early-entry buy point in a stock.
 Buying pocket pivots are to our advantage because they get us into a stock early often before it breaks out of its base.
 It also enables us to add to a position in a winning stock as such stocks often have multiple pocket pivot points as they move higher.

 The basic premise of the Pocket Pivot: